-As of December 31, 2020, and 2019, please refer to Note 8 for the investments under the equity method of the Company was pledged as collateral.
+As of December 31, 2021, and 2020, please refer to Note 8 for the investments under the equity method of the Company was pledged as collateral.

-- 3. Global Mall (Tianjin) Co., Ltd. (the "Global Mall Tianjin") is a subsidiary of Global Mall, the company's investments accounted for using the equity method.
-On May 31, 2019, Global Mall Tianjin singed with Tianjin Chongbei Property Management Co., Ltd. (Lessor) an agreement in which the lease was terminated on the same date, and the termination was to be completed by July 2019.
-Gains and losses in relation to this rescission were recognized in investment profit or loss according to its percentage of ownership. - (7) Property, plant, and equipment
+- Global Mall (Tianjin) Co., Ltd. (the "Global Mall Tianjin") is a sub-subsidiary of Global Mall, the company's investments accounted for using the equity method.
+On April 19, 2021, Grand Mall Tianjin the registration of cancellation and remitted the remaining shares to its parent company,KGM International Investment Co., Ltd. in December of the same year. - (7) Property, Plant and Equipment

-The changes in the cost, depreciation and impairment losses of property, plant and equipment in 2020 and 2019 of the Company are as follows:
+The changes in the cost, depreciation and impairment losses of property, plant and equipment in 2021 and 2020 of the Company are as follows: